 At the Drop Shop, we ‘sell’ clothing, shoes and other necessities to camp residents.
 We use our own virtual currency – ‘Drops’ – that makes it possible for them to shop in the same way as in a normal store.
 Read more about ‘Drops’ and The Drop App here.

-Our wood workshop provides the opportunity for people from throughout the camp to access an array of tools and equipment to build all kinds of items – furniture, toys, there is even a wooden sculpture on the way!
-Along with this, there is space for the repair of all sorts of things – including the Drop Rental Bikes.
+Our wood workshop provides the opportunity for people from throughout the camp to access an array of tools and equipment to build all kinds of furniture and items.
+Along with this, there is space for the repair of all sorts of things, and hand out of nails and screws.
 This project gives a space for residents already skilled in construction to use some of their expertise, along with helping others to develop new skills.

-We have opened a laundry where residents can use washing machines six days a week.The laundry provides residents the opportunity to regularly come and wash, dry, and iron their clothes, and it is also an important meeting point for the residents in the camp.
+In our laundry service residents can use washing machines six days a week.The laundry provides residents the opportunity to regularly come and wash and iron their clothes, and it is also an important meeting point for the residents in the camp.

 We need minimum two weeks notice from volunteers to Northern Greece, in order to have them registered in camp before their arrival.

-On Lesvos we work in the area around Mytilene and Moria Refugee Camp, which houses over 7500 refugees, 47% of which are women and children.
+On Lesvos we work in the area around Mytilene and Moria Refugee Camp, which now houses 5028 refugees, 47% of which are women and children and the majority of the people living in camp are from Afghanistan.
 Moria Camp, which originally has the capacity to house 2000 residents, is overcrowded and characterised by need, lack of security, poor hygienic conditions and insufficient food supply.
+Electricity is currently not working within the camp combined with the cold has made conditions very inhospitable.
 Despite the significant number of NGOs working with refugees on Lesbos, there are still great needs.
 The number of refugees steadily increases with the arrival of new boat refugees from Turkey.

 Drop Centre, Moria City